ttu/json-flatfile-datastore/README.md

 ## DataStore and Collection lifecycle

 When the data store is created, it reads the JSON file to the memory.
+Data store starts a new background thread that handles the file access.

 When the collection is created it has a lazy reference to the data and it will deserialize the JSON to objects when it is accessed for the first time.